Types of Heart Disease

 If angina lasts longer than 15 minutes or worsens, call 911 or get to a hospital emergency room immediately.
 Never drive yourself.

 Heart Attack (Myocardial Infarction)

-When blood flow to part of the heart is blocked and part of the heart muscle is damaged or dies as a result.
+Part of the heart muscle can be damaged or die as a result blood flow is blocked.
 If the blockage is brief, and the heart eventually receives enough blood, oxygen, and nutrients, the damage is often reversible.
 This is why it is especially important for the heart attack victim to get medical help fast.

 Warning signs of a heart attack include:

 - Heavy feeling, pressure, or intense pain or squeezing in the chest that lasts for more than a few minutes.

 - Nausea or vomiting